 Developing Policy, Positions, and Platforms consistent with its Values and Basis of Unity.

 Advancing the Party's Platform, Positions, Policy, Values and Basis of Unity.

-Forming and maintaining Party organizations at the federal, provincial and electoral district levels.
+Forming and maintaining Party organizations at the federal, provincial, territorial and electoral district levels.

 Working in solidarity with green parties of other jurisdictions, and green parties globally.